Skilled Representation In Legal And Administrative Proceedings

 In cases of alleged discrimination or harassment, you will likely be dealing with the Equal Employment Opportunity Commission (EEOC) or the Florida Commission on Human Relations (FCHR).
 If disputes are not resolved at this level, then you will likely be required to defend yourself in court.

 It is typically more cost-effective and less disruptive to your business if these issues are resolved outside of court.
 An experienced employment lawyer can help you build the best case possible to demonstrate that you acted in accordance with the law.

 Resolving Current Disputes And Preventing Future Disputes From Arising

-At Danz Law, we can guide you through both legal and administrative proceedings when your business is jeopardized by an employment law dispute.
+At Danz Law, we will use more than 25 years of legal experience to guide you through both legal and administrative proceedings when your business is jeopardized by an employment law dispute.

 We will help you gather information regarding hiring and firing practices and policies, internal investigations you conducted when claims were brought forth within your business, job descriptions and job classification, and the way different employees were treated based on legitimate business reasons as opposed to discrimination.

 In our experience, many employers do not have this information readily available.
 Our experience in preventative and ongoing general business consulting gives us unique insight into how businesses can correct operations and facilitate more legal compliance as a result.
 We can make sure that this legal dispute is resolved in the most favorable manner possible, and help you prevent further disputes from arising as well.